projets-de-fin-session/OAVCT/README.md

 * [] User can Create an account
 * [] User can Connect using his credentials, **Login or Log out**
 ```
-Create an accountConnect using his credentials.After logging in, the customer can access the following services:
+After logging in, the customer can access the following services:
 ```
 * [] User can see all services
 * [] Launch an expertise reques